Brønnøysund: Name

-Municipal history
+Municipal self-government (1923-1963)

-The village of Brønnøysund was established as a municipality on 1 January 1923 when it was separated from Brønnøy Municipality when it became a ladested (town) and municipality of its own.
+The village of Brønnøysund was established as a municipality on 1 January 1923 when it was separated from Brønnøy Municipality when it became a ladested (port town) and municipality of its own.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the town of Brønnøysund (population: 2,064) was merged with Velfjord Municipality (population: 1,380), Sømna Municipality (population: 2,347), Brønnøy Municipality (population: 2,635), and the Lande-Tosen area of Bindal Municipality to form a new, enlarged Brønnøy Municipality.
 At that time, it lost its status as a ladested (town).
 In 2000, after some changes to Norwegian law, the municipality of Brønnøy designated Brønnøysund as a town once again.

+Prior to its dissolution in 1964, the 4.6 km2 municipality was the 652nd largest by area out of the 689 municipalities in Norway.
+Brønnøysund Municipality was the 439th most populous municipality in Norway with a population of about 1,991.
+The municipality's population density was 432.8 PD/km2 and its population had increased by 27.3% over the previous 10-year period.

 Municipal council

-The municipal council (Bystyre) of Brønnøysund was made up of representatives that were elected to four-year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Bystyre) of Brønnøysund Municipality was made up of 21 representatives that were elected to four-year terms.
+The tables below show the historical composition of the council by political party.

+Mayors

+The mayor (ordfører) of Brønnøysund Municipality was the political leader of the town-municipality and the chairperson of the municipal council.
+Here is a list of people who held this position: